Liz and Tom's fostering story

 Amir has been given leave to remain whilst he has been with us and as foster carers we have supported him in his application with the home office.
 Although he’ll need to apply again in another 5 years, before being allowed to become a British citizen, foster care has enabled Amir to have a much brighter future.

 There is a lot of support available that foster carers can use when fostering young people seeking asylum, google is extremely helpful in translating Farsi.
-Also Asylum link, have been invaluable to Amir, a voluntary organisation which provided a tutor for an hour a week after school to help him in his studies.
+Also, Asylum link, have been invaluable to Amir, a voluntary organisation that provided a tutor for an hour a week after school to help him in his studies.